zhengcharlie8/EleNa-AI/README.md

 ### Frontend Overview

-The frontend is set up using React and typescript.
+The frontend is set up using React and TypeScript.
 There are four primary components that make up the User Interface, which include the following:

 - Query - contains the interactive inputs that users can use to query for a viable route from start point to destination
 - Map - displays the leaflet map that provides users with a visual of the planned route